-- Determine exactly if any of the adults in the home are funded through either CHC, FNC or section 117 - To compile any information that the CCG may hold within their QA team, including intelligence from monitoring visits, infection control visitors. - ▶ To understand any requirements for clinical reviews, as this will need to be negotiated between the CCG, DHUFT and the Local Authority to scope what is required and to determine how this can be resourced.
-(This is to be able to understand any capacity issues currently within the community services, and to scope what they can provide) - To communicate directly with CHC, as all CHC funded adults should also have a case manager within (DHUFT) - To inform all GP practices relevant to wholescale enquiry, so they are aware that the home is under scrutiny, to be able to support
+- Determine exactly if any of the adults in the home are funded through either CHC, FNC or section 117 - To compile any information that the ICB may hold within their QA team, including intelligence from monitoring visits, infection control visitors. - To understand any requirements for clinical reviews, as this will need to be negotiated between the ICB, Healthcare providers and the Local Authority to scope what is required and to determine how this can be resourced.
+(This is to be able to understand any capacity issues currently within the community services, and to scope what they can provide) - To communicate directly with CHC, as all CHC funded adults should also have a case manager. - To inform all GP practices relevant to large-scale enquiry, so they are aware of the matter, to be able to support

-All this information would be gathered and either brought to a meeting in person or via report (the report is more likely if there are no CHC funded adults within the home).
+All this information would be gathered and either brought to a meeting in person or via report.

-The DASM would expect to continue to have a high-level overview of the process throughout the LSE, which could be through either attendance at meetings or receiving high-level feedback from delegated members of the CCG requested to attend or the DHUFT safeguarding representative at the LSE may attend the meetings on behalf of the DASM and provide feedback to the DASM.
+The DASM would expect to continue to have a high-level overview of the process throughout the LSE, which could be through either attendance at meetings or receiving high-level feedback from delegated members of the ICB or Healthcare provider agencies requested to attend the LSE meetings on behalf of the DASM and provide feedback to the DASM.